 Muscle cramping is a painful condition that arises from hyperactivity of motor units caused by repetitive firing of the peripheral and/or central nervous system.
 The origin of the cramp in most cases is believed to be the intramuscular portion of the motor nerve terminals.
 Most muscle cramps are also accompanied by fasciculations in the same muscle and normal serum CK activity.
-Muscle cramps can be induced by forceful contraction of a shortened muscle, by changes in the electrolyte composition of extracellular fluid, and by ear tick infestations in horses.
+Muscle cramps can be induced by forceful contraction of a shortened muscle, by changes in the electrolyte composition of extracellular fluid, and by ear tick infestations.
 In contrast, muscle contractures, like those seen in exertional rhabdomyolysis, are painful muscle spasms that represent a state of muscle contracture unaccompanied by depolarization of the muscle membrane.
 Muscle contractures are invariably accompanied by markedly increased serum CK activity.

 Hypocalcemia in Horses